soldanop/C-Minefield/README.md

-# Minefield game for the linux terminal
+# Minefield game for linux terminal

-1-> Compile the project on terminal with "make progetto" 2-> Start the file "./progetto"
+Project Open Source
+To compile project and run from terminal execute the command: make run

+Credits:
+Pask